AngieC96/advanced_programming_2019-20/exercises/c++/02_arrays/readme.md

   `-g -fsanitize=address`  and then run your executable.

-  ​
+-> Ubuntu: valgrind ./a.out OR valgrind ./reverse.x
+-> g++ -g -fsanitize=address reverse.cc and then ./a.out
+-> -g returns the lines where there are the memory leaks (and doesn't show the binary code for the part of memory) ​

 ## Prime numbers

-- Populate an array named `primes` containing the first prime numbers smaller than 100.
+- Populate an array named `primes` (whose length is unknown) containing the first prime numbers smaller than 100.
 Consider 2 as the first prime (i.e. `primes[0] == 2`).

-  - you are free to choose the design and the implementation.
+  - you are free to choose the design and the implementation. -> two choices: array of 100 or array of 2 elements and every time I find a prime I create a new vector of lenght +1 copy the old one inside it and then delete the previous one

-  - please comment and motivate your choices (e.g., allocate one big array or every time I find a new prime number I increase the size of the previous `primes` array, etc.)
+  - please comment and motivate your choices (e.g., allocate one big array or every time I find a new prime number I increase the size of the previous `primes` array, etc.) -> it can also be: it is simpler

 *Hints*: